hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 Like many people, I find much of the output of this app very pleasing, and I got curious as to how it achieves its visual effect.
-At the outset you can imagine that it's somehow extracting low level features like the colour and texture of the brush strokes from one image (that we'll call the *style image*) and applying it to more semantic, higher level features like a baby's face on the other image (the *content image*).
+At the outset you can imagine that it's somehow extracting low level features like the colour and texture from one image (that we'll call the *style image*) and applying it to more semantic, higher level features like a baby's face on the other image (the *content image*).

-How would one even begin to do something like this?
+How would one even begin to achieve something like this?
 You could perhaps do some pixel-level image analysis on the style image to get things like spatially-averaged colours or maybe even aspects of its texture, but how would you then *apply* these in a selective fashion that still retains the essential aspects of the content image?
 And what about the existing style of the content image?
 How do we first *discard* this before we apply the new style?

 I was stumped by many of these questions really early on, and as one does, turned to Google for help.
 My searches soon pointed me to a really popular paper ([Gatys et al., 2015][neural-style-gatys-etal]) that explains exactly how all this is achieved.
-In particular, the paper poses what we're trying to do in mathematical terms as an *optimisation problem*:
+In particular, the paper poses what we're trying to do in mathematical terms as the following *optimisation problem*:

 Let $\mathbf{c}$ be the content image and $\mathbf{s}$ be the style image.
 We're trying to generate an image $\mathbf{x}$ that minimises